 Credit ratings represent a consolidation of the ratings provided by various outside service providers and are subject to change, which could be material.

-See the Schedule of Investment Portfolio for counterparty from over-the-counter derivative contracts, where applicable.
+See the Schedule of Investment Portfolio for counterparties related to over-the-counter derivative contracts, where applicable.

-As at December 31, 2016 and 2015, the Portfolio had no significant investments in debt securities
+As at June 30, 2017 and December 31, 2016, the Fund invested in debt securities with the following credit ratings: